Jeslin1999/django-simplejesblog/blog/Readme.md

 # Django Blog Application

-This is a simple blog application built with Django, containerized using Docker, and deployed with MySQL (XAMPP for local development).
+This is a simple blog application built with Django, MySQL (XAMPP for local development).

 ## Features
 - User management